The pursuit for precision fabrication introduces national sign company to laser cutting

 The company’s success is best exemplified by its clients.
 Some of the most recognized brands, including Culver’s, Walmart, Bass Pro Shop, and Plaza Tire Service, trust Springfield Sign.

-With extensive experience creating signs for major players in the restaurant, food/service, and retail industries, leaders at Springfield Sign understand the importance of preserving a brand’s image.
-However, the CNC router that they were using to construct signs was not meeting their expectations—as it was limited in its ability to make precise cuts.
+With extensive experience creating signs for major players in the restaurant, foodservice, and retail industries, leaders at Springfield Sign understand the importance of preserving a brand’s image.
+However, the CNC router they were using to construct signs was not meeting their expectations—as it was limited in its ability to make precise cuts.
 The CNC router’s imprecisions and inability to keep up with demand drove leaders at the company to look for an alternative solution.

 All Signs Point to Mazak

 The search for new equipment resulted in several leads.
 However, Mazak was favored over other laser manufacturers.
 While some laser offerings did not compete at the same level of quality as Mazak, others did not provide the human connection leaders at Springfield Sign valued.
-Additionally, the versatility of Mazak’s laser and automation solutions validated the company’s decision to choose Mazak as their partner in innovation.
+Additionally, the versatility of Mazak’s laser and automation solutions validated the company’s decision to choose Mazak as their partner for innovation.
 “A big evaluation on our part when purchasing a machine of this magnitude was the ecosystem of the manufacturer for current systems and future growth,” shares Khaley Watts, Brand Marketing Manager at Springfield Sign.

 With the help of Mazak Optonics and Gladwin Machinery, Springfield Sign successfully improved its fabrication process.
 By upgrading to Mazak’s OPTIPLEX NEXUS 3015 FIBER 6kW laser-cutting machine and LASER FLEX automation system, the company has experienced several advantages.